MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 #Get started with HTML
 Alright, let's get started.
 We will use the popular text editor Sublime Text 3 to create our files and the Chrome browser to inspect our files and run the portfolio.

-You can use any text editor you feel comfortable with, for example the Atom editor, WebStorm or just your simple old NotePad or TextEdit.
+You can use any text editor you feel comfortable with, for example the [Atom editor](https://atom.io/), [WebStorm](https://www.jetbrains.com/webstorm/) or just your simple old NotePad (on Windows) or TextEdit (on Mac).
 It really depends on your own preference and what you want from your text editor.

 Let’s start by making a folder on your computer and name it **portfolio**.
 Inside it, let’s create an HTML file and name it **index.html**.
 Depending on your text editor, specifying a file with **.html** will color the syntax while you are writing the code, which makes it easier to read and work with.